NYTEMODEONLY/botsana/README.md

 4. The system begins monitoring immediately

 **Note**: The audit system monitors ALL Asana activity in your workspace, not just actions performed through the bot.

+### Error Logging System

+Botsana includes a comprehensive error logging and reporting system that automatically logs critical errors and system events to a designated Discord channel.

+#### Setting Up Error Logging:
+1. Create a private `#audit-log` channel in your server
+2. Run `/set-audit-log #audit-log` as an Administrator
+3. Critical errors will now be automatically logged with detailed information

+#### What Gets Logged:
+- Command execution errors
+- Asana API failures
+- Configuration changes
+- System events and warnings
+- Authentication issues

+#### Error Log Format:
+Each error includes:
+- Error type and message
+- User and guild context
+- Command that triggered the error
+- Timestamp and detailed stack traces
+- Severity levels (ERROR, CRITICAL, WARNING)

 ## Heroku Deployment